DumbiFadhil/lightweight-classifier/README.md

 ```

 The classifier will look for a local fine-tuned model at `./models/indonesian-query-classifier` first; if not found, it will load the locally downloaded base model from `./models/distilbert-base-multilingual-cased`.
 If neither is present, it falls back to rule-based mode without network access.

+To harden offline behavior, the app sets `HF_HUB_OFFLINE=1` and `TRANSFORMERS_OFFLINE=1` at startup.
+You can override these via environment variables if needed.

 ## �🔄 API Endpoints